 What we do:

-- Educate about the challenges faced by people experiencing homelessness and solutions to homelessness.
+- EDUCATE about the challenges faced by people experiencing homelessness and about solutions to homelessness.

-- Advocate for strategic use of public and private funding based on research and best practices.
+- ADVOCATE for strategic use of public and private funding based on data analysis and proven best practices.

-- Collaborate with all levels of government and the private sector to bring our neighbors home for good.
+- COLLABORATE with all levels of government in addition to the public and private sectors to bring our neighbors home for good.